Last updated May 2, 2022.

 Benefits of Inositol for Mental Health

-Inositol is found in high concentrations in the brain where it facilitates communication between the billions of brain cells.
+Inositol is found in high concentrations in the brain where it facilitates communication between our billions of brain cells.

 Major neurotransmitters important for positive mood — serotonin, dopamine, and norepinephrine — rely on inositol to relay messages.